 In order to protect the health and safety of the Law School community and to ensure the integrity of the examination process, the Law School reserves the right to modify examination procedures.
 In the event that the Law School must make changes, the Office of the Registrar will alert you via your Loyola Law School email.
 It will be your responsibility to check your Law School email account regularly and frequently for examination notices.

-The Office of the Registrar schedules examinations (including rescheduled examinations) throughout the law school campus.
+The Office of the Registrar schedules examinations throughout the law school campus.
+Our office may also split a class into multiple exam rooms.
+Check PROWL for your specific room location.

 Examplify is Loyola Law School's official examination software for all students excluding the online tax programs.
 Made by ExamSoft, Examplify is a platform through which students who elect to do so can complete in-class and take home examinations on their computers.
 Note: students who elect to use their computer to compose their essay or short answer responses are required to use Examplify to record their multiple-choice responses.
 Examplify does not require an Internet connection to run on your computer.
 However, you do need an active Internet connection to download Examplify as well as to download and upload your examination(s).
 Non-computer users must accept terms here.